 Do not flaunt your piety to your mate or to others.
 Do your bible studies in private and do not push your favorite scriptures onto her.
-Ask God, if it is His will, to convert your spouse in this life.
+Ask God, if it is His will, to call your spouse in this life.
 If your wife has a question, answer it as simply as possible.
 This will leave the way open for more queries.

 Set a simple but Godly example in everything you do before your wife.
 If you have little children, read them a story from an illustrated children's bible at bedtime and teach them to pray.
 Be patient in traffic, show kindness toward everyone, and be honest in all your dealings.
 In this last regard, a friend told me this experience from her bus-driver father's life.

 A well-known minister was coming to town, and pictures of him were everywhere: on billboards, in newspapers, in store windows.